-We continue to develop an exciting and relevant curriculum for all our learners in 2017
+We continue to develop an exciting and relevant curriculum for all our learners

 These changes have occurred after extensive consultation with the Ministry, parents, community, staff and most importantly students.
 Staff have been developing ideas, monitoring and reviewing the ideas in practice and are now looking forward to the changes that have been made.